-Counseling Services is housed in the Caine Student Center, Room 210.
+Counseling Services is housed in the new medical clinic located next to Arrington Ice Arena.
 Counseling Services can help students gain understandings that may lead to a resolution of problems.
 Individual and group counseling focuses on helping develop a sense of social and emotional competence, learning to meet increased or different academic and social demands, resolving interpersonal conflict, managing drug/alcohol related problems, depression or anxiety, dealing with losses and other areas.
 If a student requires long-term counseling, referral to a local professional is usually made following an assessment by the counselor and student.

-Counseling Services is staffed by qualified clinicians, experienced in working with college students.
+The Counseling Center is staffed by a qualified clinician, experienced in working with college students.
 A variety of theoretical orientations and intervention styles are employed.
 Services are provided to registered students of Adrian College at no cost.

-All discussions between counselors and students are confidential and no information can be released to anyone within the College or outside of it without the student's written request, except where exempt by law.
+All discussions between the counselor and students are confidential and no information can be released to anyone within the College or outside of it without the student's written request, except where exempt by law.
 This is in keeping with the ethics code of the American Psychological Association.